Milo1885/Tease-AI/README.md

 # Changelog - Patch 52

+Fixed bug that caused Tease AI to delete "-" when it parsed lines, potentially messing up scripts

 CheckGenreImage() bugfix - URL File checks were checking to see if Directory.Exists instead of File.Exists

 Major Image Settings overhaul